Diversity drives business performance, delivers economic growth, retains talent and builds successful teams.

 Companies and organisations that embrace diversity perform better than those who do not.
 Companies are more profitable, they can attract and retain top talent and they better understand and reflect their customer base and the people they serve.
 Diversity drives innovation.

-Greater Diversity in Scotland’s businesses and public services, across our economy and within our communities makes economic and business sense.
+Greater diversity in Scotland’s businesses and public services, across our economy and within our communities makes economic and business sense.
 Inclusive growth delivers for everyone.

-Tickets are priced at £100 + VAT
+Tickets cost £100 + VAT and booking fee

 The Conference Programme

 The Diversity Conference for Scotland in association with Standard Life Aberdeen took place on Tuesday, May 22, 2018 at the Radisson Hotel, Glasgow from 8.00 am – 4.00pm.

 To reserve your place or register your interest for 2019 please contact Nina Holmes on 0141 302 6036.

 Conference Objectives: Join us to learn about workplace opportunities and challenges, best practice and what needs to be done to achieve goals for more inclusive workplaces, and a more inclusive society and country.

 The conference will attract business and public sector staff, third sector and charities with responsibility for equality, diversity and inclusion strategy and implementation, including: